tdot124/tdot124/README.md

 ### Hey there!
 My name's Tom.
-I'm currently studying on the Manchester Codes software developer bootcamp and hoping to move into a job in tech soon.
+I've recently completed a bootcamp with Command Shift and am currently looking for my first job in software development.

 ## Languages and Tools